emreg00/guild/README.md

 \$> tar xvzf guild.tar.gz
 ```

-Then, go to the extracted directory
+Then, go to the cloned/extracted directory

 ```
 \$> cd guild